tamaskis/ground_track-MATLAB/README.md

 # `ground_track`

-Plots the ground track of an orbit given the planetodetic coordinates (i.e. planetodetic latitude and longitude) of the orbit.
+Plots the ground track of an orbit given its planetodetic coordinates (i.e. planetodetic latitude and longitude).

 ## Syntax